 - Incomplete digestion of carbohydrates, the energy molecule of the body

 - Improper assimilation of nutrients such as iron, folate, calcium, zinc and B12

 - Gas, burping and stomach bloating

-- You may end up being diagnosed with another condition called gastroparesis, which means delayed stomach emptying.
-This is often largely due to that lower sphincter not opening properly to empty into the intestines, because stomach acid is too low!
+- A related condition called gastroparesis, which means delayed stomach emptying.
+This is often largely due to that lower sphincter not opening properly to empty into the intestines, because stomach acid is too low.

-- Increased bacteria and yeast entering the intestines
+- Proliferation of bacteria and yeast in the intestines

-- Lowered stomach acid can lead to SIBO (small intestine bacterial overgrowth) and ulcers
+- Low stomach acid can lead to SIBO (small intestine bacterial overgrowth) and ulcers

 - Improper digestion in the upper part of our GI (gastrointestinal) tract can lead to disruption on the other end, if you know what I mean.